Mr-Kumar-Abhishek/brain-beats-blog/_posts/2022-08-31-is-it-necessary-to-include-return-0-in-main-function-of-c-plus-plus.md

 keywords: Abhishek Kumar, Software Developer, C++, main, main function, return 0, necessity
 ---

-Well, the inclusion of `return 0;` in `main` function of a typical C++ program is mentioned by the [C++ standard](https://isocpp.org/std/the-standard).
+The inclusion of `return 0;` in `main` function of a typical C++ program is mentioned by the [C++ standard](https://isocpp.org/std/the-standard).
 It is there to indicate that there was successful completion of the program.
 We should keep it in `main` program of C++ regardless if we do something else or not in the program:

 ```